journeyfromstripes/journeyfromstripes.github.io/tw-common-counters.md

-# Counters to our TW Opponent Common Squads
+# TW Counters

 - Kill order, when important, will be called out.
-- Assumes no META shifting datacrons
+- Assumes no META shifting datacrons.

 ## GLs
 - Rey